 - Title: Video titles should always be structured with the primary keyword or phrase first, then the series name (if applicable) and then the name of your brand.
-This makes it easy for YouTube to understand what your video is about and to know where to serve your video to users.
+This makes it easy for YouTube to understand what your video is about and which users would be interested.

-- Tags: Combine short- and long-tail keyword structures to mimic how users are searching for content in YouTube.
+- Tags: Combine short- and long-tail keywords to mimic how users are searching for content in YouTube.

-- Descriptions: Descriptions should be treated as a mini blog that reiterates the content of your video.
-The first 157 characters of your description are shown above the fold.
+- Descriptions: Descriptions should be treated as mini blogs that reiterate the content of your videos.
+The first 157 characters are shown above the fold.
 Include links to your website in your video descriptions to help drive traffic to your site.

 - Cards: YouTube prioritizes videos that keep viewers on YouTube.
 Use cards to link viewers to related videos on your channel or other channels.
 Additionally, you can poll your viewers with a poll card.